opendevtools/telefonnummer/README.md

 parse(number: string, separator?: string): string
 ```

-Take a phone number string and return the parsed value.
+Take a phone number and return a parsed version of the number.
 Parser is also default export of package, but might be removed as default in the future.

 #### Example
 ```js